h2non/toxy/README.md

 ## Rules

-Rules are simple validation filters which inspect an HTTP request and determine, given a certain rules (e.g: method, headers, query params), if  the HTTP transaction should be poisoned or not.
+Rules are simple validation filters which inspects an incoming or outgoing HTTP traffic in order to determine, given a certain rules (e.g: matches the method, headers, query params, body...), if the current HTTP transaction should be poisoned or not, based on the resolution value of the rule.

 Rules are useful to compose, decouple and reuse logic among different scenarios of poisoning.
-Rules can be applied to the global, route or even poison scope, and also to multiple phases of poisoning.
+Rules can be applied to global, route or even poison scope, and it also applies to both [phases of poisoning](#poisoning-phases).

 Rules are executed in FIFO order.
 Their evaluation logic is equivalent to `Array#every()` in JavaScript: all the rules must pass in order to proceed with the poisoning.